wolfSSL/osp/nss/README.md

 ### wolfPKCS11

-Finally, wolfPKCS11 needs to be compiled.
-For now, this needs to be done using the nss branch in wolfPKCS11, which contains NSS compatibility features:
+Finally, wolfPKCS11 needs to be compiled:

 ```
 ./autogen.sh